 TERMS AND CONDITIONS (T&C)

-1.2 In these T&C, we do refer to certain documents ([Delivery Terms], [Withdrawal] and [Legal Guarantee]) which form an integral part of these T&C. Amendments and additions to these GTC must always be agreed in writing.
+In these T&C, we do refer to the Instructions on Withdrawal (see clause 7) which form an integral part of these T&C. Amendments and additions to these GTC must always be agreed in writing.

 2. INFORMATION ABOUT US AND CONTACT DETAILS

-2.1 We are the company Vitalis Dr. Joseph S.r.l/GmbH with registered office in South Tyrol/Italy, 39031 Brunico/Bruneck (BZ), Via Christophorusstraße 5.
-We have a fully paid-up corporate capital of EUR 100,000.00 and are registered with the Register of Enterprises of Bozen/Bolzano (Italy) with number IT02876970217.
+We are the company Vitalis Dr. Joseph S.r.l. with a sole shareholder and with registered office in South Tyrol/Italy, 39031 Brunico (BZ), Via Cristoforo 5.
+We have a fully paid-up corporate capital of EUR 100,000.00 and are registered with the Register of Enterprises of Bolzano (Italy) with number IT02876970217.
 Such number corresponds to our VAT registration number and fiscal code.

 3. ORDERING PROCESS AND CONTRACT FORMATION

 The presentation of the products in our Web Shop does not constitute a legally binding offer, but merely an invitation to place an order (invitatio ad offerendum).